soodoku/outsource/Readme.md

 * No. of times each story needs to be coded (*n*)
 * No. of stories per worker (*m*)

 If there are a total of *k* stories, there will be *kn* times number of tasks and each worker will get *(kn)/m*.
-We will take the floor of the number and assign new stories to one more worker, who will get less than m.
+The total number of HITs created would be the ceiling of that number.
 The tool will produce survey with one story and one html form per page and the name of the field would be the name of the story file.
 Each worker's survey will also have a worker ID and unique job completion ID that can be used to redeem credit.

 ### Installation